Having a good VAG-COM scan tool can go a long way to help not only find a mechanical problem but to do some light modding.

 There are many VAG-COM VCDS scan tools available for Volkswagen, from low cost units to high-end expensive models.

-Here we show some of the low cost options that would be a good fit for the DIY mechanic.
+Below are some of the more popular options that would be a good fit for the DIY mechanic or professional.

 As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.